2020 amendments to the Constitution of Russia: Enactment

-The amendments have been put to a national vote initially called for April 2020 but later postponed due to the COVID-19 pandemic.
+The amendments have been put to a national vote, initially called for April 2020 but later postponed due to the COVID-19 pandemic.
 They were rescheduled for 1 July 2020 (with early voting allowed from 25 June 2020).

 The voting procedure was decided on already during the development process.
-Before that there was no concept of a "nationwide voting".
+Before that, there was no concept of a "nationwide voting".
 The approved procedure is noticeably different from a regular voting or a referendum: just a month of preparation instead of 90–100 days; the observers can be only from the Public Chambers, which are formed by federal and regional authorities; "informing the public" regarding the content of the amendments instead of agitation; no minimum voter turn-out; an online-voting option.

 With 98% of the ballot counted, and with 78% voting in favor versus 22% against, the amendments easily passed.

 Criticism

 The amendments were seen as allowing President Vladimir Putin to continue serving as president after 2024.
 Under the previous version of the constitution, Putin would have been required to step down in 2024.

-The main debates around the whole arrangement were caused by the change of the amending procedure of the Constitution itself (which are stated in chapter 9).
+The main debates around the whole arrangement were caused by the change of the amending procedure of the Constitution itself (which is stated in chapter 9).
 A new three-step procedure was imposed.
 After approval by federal and regional parliaments, only the third article describing the enforcement procedure of the change was enacted.
 After the Constitutional Court had validated the document, the second article was enacted, which regulated the nationwide voting procedure.
 The first article, which consists of all the amendments, can be enacted only when approved by the majority of voters.

 The amendments also received criticism for contradicting the first two chapters of the Constitution.
-In particular, criticisms targeted the amendments which involved religious issues, the superiority of the Constitution above the interstate authority, the President's right to remove judges, and the consolidation of local authority into a "single public authority system."
+In particular, criticisms targeted the amendments, which involved religious issues, the superiority of the Constitution over the interstate authority, the President's right to remove judges, and the consolidation of local authority into a "single public authority system."
 However, after examination of the amendments in question, as well as the one discounting previous presidential terms before the amendment enters into force, the Constitutional Court found no contradictions.

 Some consider the introduction and adoption of the amendments as being a form of self-coup or autocoup as it removed term limits on the Presidency and grants Putin more authority.